 Allow your chickens to free range and forage for food when you can.
 They love looking for bugs and green plants and the adventure of finding them.
 Do not feed your chickens grass clipping as this can cause impacted crop.
 Always provide commercial feed for them.
 They will not find enough food free ranging in a typical suburban yard.

 One way to tame and bond your chicken to you is to occasionally give it some treats.
 There are many commercial treats available.
-Grubblies and Dried Mealworms are natural insects that have been freeze dried or oven baked.
+Grubblies and Dried Mealwormsare natural insects that have been freeze dried or oven baked.
 A poultry Flock Block can be placed in the coop and left for the birds to gradually peck away at it.
-A poultry Suet Block is made of insects and is a source of greens.
-Happy Hens Treats, Kaytee mealworm and oat supplement, and Manna Pro Harvest Delight are all good commercial treats. as a boredom buster us a treat ball to entertain and provide treats for your chickens.
+A poultry Suet Block is made mealworms and sunflower seeds. .
+Happy Hens Treats, Kaytee mealworm , and Manna Pro Harvest Delight are all good commercial treats.
+As a boredom buster use a treat ball to entertain and provide treats for your chickens.

 Too much of a good thing can always be a problem.
 Chickens can become obese and develop fatty liver disease.
 Keep treats down to 20% or less of their regular diet.
 Make sure that their commercial feed is always available to them especially before evening.
 You want to make sure that the chickens go to bed with a full crop which not only keeps them warm but aids in the nightly development of the egg.